babyloniaapp/docs/logs.md

 <hr/>

-08.03.23 – The team is working on some of the main page updates, soon will be deployed. <br/>
+21.03.23 – The updates on the mainpage has been deployed. <br/>

 ---